christopherseaman/nix/home-manager/docker/dockerfile-comparison.md

 3. **Consolidated apt Operations**: Combined apt-get commands and added cleanup in the same layer to prevent caching of package lists and temporary files.

-4. **Minimal Python Installation**: Used Python's built-in venv instead of separate virtualenv package, and installed only the specific Python packages needed.
+4. **Minimal Python Installation**: Used Python's built-in venv instead of separate virtualenv package, and installed only essential Python packages (ruff for linting/formatting and aider-chat).
+Other packages like mypy and ipython can be installed on a per-project basis.

 5. **Optimized Layer Ordering**: Placed infrequently changing operations earlier in the Dockerfile to improve build caching.